Semiparametric Conditional Factor Models in Asset Pricing: Econometric Analysis

-Prior to presenting formal theorems, we return to \eqref{Eqn: Model: Vector} to quickly illustrate why large $T$ is not required and $Z_t$ are allowed to be nonstationary over $t$ in our asymptotic analysis.
-Assume $T\geq K+1$ and $M\geq K$.
-Since the columns of $\hat{B}$ and $\Gamma$ are the eigenvectors of $\tilde{Y}M_{T}\tilde{Y}^{\prime}$ and $\Gamma F^{\prime} M_{T} F \Gamma^{\prime}$ corresponding to the first $K$ largest eigenvalues, by the matrix perturbation theorem (see, for example, \citet{Yuetal_Useful_2014}), to establish the consistency of $\hat{B}$ to $\Gamma$ (up to a rotational transformation) it suffices to show
+Before presenting formal theorems, we revisit \eqref{Eqn: Model: Vector} to briefly illustrate why a large $T$ is not required and $Z_t$ can be nonstationary over $t$.
+Consider the case when $T\geq K+1$ and $M\geq K$.
+Since the columns of $\hat{B}$ and $\Gamma$ are the eigenvectors of $\tilde{Y}M_{T}\tilde{Y}^{\prime}$ and $\Gamma F^{\prime} M_{T} F \Gamma^{\prime}$, respectively, corresponding to the first $K$ largest eigenvalues, by the matrix perturbation theorem (see, for example, \citet{Yuetal_Useful_2014}), the consistency of $\hat{B}$ to $\Gamma$ (up to a rotational transformation) can be established if we can show that: